NguyenThiThanhLee/Lee-Thi/README.md

 Đà Nẵng

 from K72 HNUE

-girl who have 4.0 GPA
+graduating from HNUE with a 4.0 GPA